AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 >
 >If there is no Dispatcher, disable the registration servlet in the OSGi components listing.

-Before you configure Dispatcher for an AEM Screens project, you must have prior knowledge of Dispatcher.
+Before you configure Dispatcher for an AEM Screens project, have prior knowledge of Dispatcher.
 See [Configuring Dispatcher](https://experienceleague.adobe.com/en/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration) for more details.

 ## Configuring Dispatcher for Manifest Version v2 {#configuring-dispatcher}